<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=350770670836524&amp;ev=PageView&amp;noscript=1">

 Assessment and treatment for fractured teeth, dental trauma, exposed nerves, and painful broken teeth in dogs and cats.

-For sudden dental fractures, call for walk-in advice.
+For sudden dental fractures, come in for a walk-in appointment.

 Broken teeth are one of the most common dental injuries we see in pets.